Subtypes#

 46 return "Generic Robot Sound!"

-method, which according to the
+In this code, Robot implements the make_sound method, which according to the

 structural subtyping perspective.
 However, from a semantic standpoint,

-as a subtype of Animal
+classifying a Robot as a subtype of Animal is incorrect because they belong

 to fundamentally different categories of entities.

 In practice, this can be avoided by adhering to good design patterns for your type protocols or interfaces.
-Golang is a famous language that relies almost exclusively on structural subtyping, here’s a good post that summarizes some of thees rules.
+Golang is a famous language that relies almost exclusively on structural subtyping, here’s a good post that summarizes some of these rules.

 Inclusive vs. Coercive Implementations#